 PAM4 modulation presents challenges related to signal-to-noise ratio and increased susceptibility to noise and distortion.
 However, adaptive equalization techniques and careful system design can mitigate these challenges, preserving signal integrity.

 PAM4 is instrumental in optical transceivers, especially in high-speed data transmission over fiber-optic networks.
-It allows for the encoding of two bits per symbol, enabling higher data rates crucial for the efficiency of optical communication systems.
+It allows for encoding two bits per symbol, enabling higher data rates crucial for the efficiency of optical communication systems.